Network type comparison, HMO vs PPO vs EPO

 EPO

-An EPO plan generally does not require referrals to see specialists, but does requires you to stay in-network.
+An EPO plan generally does not require referrals to see specialists, but does require you to stay in-network.
 Out-of-network care is usually not covered except for emergencies.

 PPO

-A PPO plan usually allows you to access a broader network of providers, in- and out-of-netowrk.
-However, out-of-network care may have different coverage vs. in-network-care, such as separate out-of-network deductibles or out-of-pocket limits.
+A PPO plan usually allows you to access a broader network of providers, both in-network and out-of-network.
+However, out-of-network care may have different coverage vs. in-network care, such as separate out-of-network deductibles or out-of-pocket limits.

 For example, consider two plans with similar deductibles.
 The HMO costs $400 per month and the PPO costs $500 per month.
-That difference is $1,200 per year in premiumsFixed amount, taken from each paycheck.
-You pay these no matter how much care you use..
+That difference is $1,200 per year in premiums.
 In exchange, the PPO allows direct specialist visits and broader provider choice.
 The question is whether that added flexibility is worth the higher premiums.

 The biggest mistake is comparing network types based only on flexibility while ignoring premiums and total annual cost.
 A PPO may feel safer because it allows broader access, but if it costs significantly more each month, that premium difference can outweigh the value of flexibility in a routine year.